Functional Mixtures-of-Experts

 Firstly, in order to assess the prediction performance of the FME, FME-Lasso and iFME models on this dataset, we implement the models by selecting the tuning parameters, including the number of expert components $K$ in the set $\{1,2,3,4,5,6\}$, by maximizing the modified BIC criterion, given its performance as shown in the simulation study.
-We report in Table \ref{Table: Canadian corr sse} the results in terms of correlations, sum of squared errors (SSE) and relative prediction errors.
-According to the obtained results, iFME provides the best results w.r.t all the criteria.
+We report in Table \ref{Table: Canadian corr sse} the results in terms of correlations, \textit{sum of squared errors} (SSE) and relative prediction errors.
+According to the obtained results, iFME provides the best results w.r.t. all the criteria.
 The cross-validated RPE provided by iFME is only of $1.2\%$, the next is FME-Lasso with $4.5\%$, while the FME model has the worst RPE value.
 Note that in \cite{FLIRTI}, the authors applied their proposed model to Canadian weather data and obtained a 10-fold cross-validated SSE of $4.77$.
 Clearly, with the smaller cross-validated SSEs, the FME-Lasso and iFME models significantly improve the prediction.
-Finally, in this cross-validation study, the obtained number of components was $K=4$ for FME and iFME, while for the FME-Lasso model, the selected one is $K=5$.